Love should be celebrated everyday… not just on Valentine’s day.

 When I was single, I struggled with ignoring the day.
 Even though for 364 days in the year I believed I was fine, February 14th always managed to hit me sideways.

 After this intimate, perfect encounter with myself, a 180 degree.
-Self transformation began to unfold Seriously!
+The self-transformation began to unfold Seriously!

 I was so fed up with myself and my bullshit, that when I surrendered that this came from my innermost being.